machinefi/waas-flow-sdk-doc/README.md

 - receiver: A string representing the address of the recipient of the NFT.
 - chainId: A number representing the ID of the blockchain to use.

+### `env`
+> The env object contains information about the application's current environment variables.
+It has the following properties:

+#### `get`(key: string): A function that gets the value of an environment variable by its object property name.
+- key: A string which is the property name of the environment variable object.

 ## axios

 > The axios object provides functionality for making HTTP requests.
 It has the following properties: